Pythagora-io/gpt-pilot/README.md

 ---

 This is our try to see how can GPT-4 be utilized to generate working apps and to my surprise, it works quite well.

+**Detailed explanation about the concept behind GPT Pilot can be found in [this blog post](https://blog.pythagora.ai/2023/08/23/430/).**

 ## Main pillars of GPT Pilot:
-1. For AI to create a fully working app, **a developer needs to be involved** in the process of app creation
-   1. **The app needs to be written step by step as a developer would write it** and after each step, the developer in charge needs to review it to see how it's going
-   2. **The developer needs to be able to change the code** at any moment and GPT Pilot needs to continue working with those changes (eg. add an API key or fix an issue if an AI gets stuck)
+1. For AI to create a fully working app, **a developer needs to be involved** in the process of app creation.
+They need to be able to change the code at any moment and GPT Pilot needs to continue working with those changes (eg. add an API key or fix an issue if an AI gets stuck) <br><br>
+2. **The app needs to be written step by step as a developer would write it** - Let's say you want to create a simple app and you know everything you need to code and have the entire architecture in your head.
+Even then, you won't code it out entirely, then run it for the first time and debug all the issues at once.
+Rather, you will implement something simple, like add routes, run it, see how it works, and then move on to the next task.
+This way, you can debug issues as they arise.
+The same should be in the case when AI codes.
+It will make mistakes for sure so in order for it to have an easier time debugging issues and for the developer to understand what is happening, the AI shouldn't just spit out the entire codebase at once.
+Rather, the app should be developed step by step just like a developer would code it - eg. setup routes, add database connection, etc. <br><br>
-2. **The approach needs to be scalable** so that AI can create a production ready app
+3. **The approach needs to be scalable** so that AI can create a production ready app
-   1. GPT Pilot needs to store the technical and the business context for all code that's written
-   2. GPT Pilot needs to write automated tests for all code that's written so that it can debug any issues that arise while scaling the app
+   1. **Context rewinding** - for solving each development task, the context size of the first message to the LLM has to be relatively the same.
+For example, the context size of the first LLM message while implementing development task #5 has to be more or less the same as the first message while developing task #50.
+Because of this, the conversation needs to be rewound to the first message upon each task.
+[See the diagram here](https://blogpythagora.files.wordpress.com/2023/08/pythagora-product-development-frame-3-1.jpg?w=1714).
+   2. **Recursive conversations** are LLM conversations that are set up in a way that they can be used “recursively”.
+For example, if GPT Pilot detects an error, it needs to debug it but let’s say that, during the debugging process, another error happens.
+Then, GPT Pilot needs to stop debugging the first issue, fix the second one, and then get back to fixing the first issue.
+This is a very important concept that, I believe, needs to work to make AI build large and scalable apps by itself.
+It works by rewinding the context and explaining each error in the recursion separately.
+Once the deepest level error is fixed, we move up in the recursion and continue fixing that error.
+We do this until the entire recursion is completed.
+   3. **TDD (Test Driven Development)** - for GPT Pilot to be able to scale the codebase, it will need to be able to create new code without breaking previously written code.
+There is no better way to do this than working with TDD methodology.
+For each code that GPT Pilot writes, it needs to write tests that check if the code works as intended so that whenever new changes are made, all previous tests can be run.

 The idea is that AI won't be able to (at least in the near future) create apps from scratch without the developer being involved.
 That's why we created an interactive tool that generates code but also requires the developer to check each step so that they can understand what's going on and so that the AI can have a better overview of the entire codebase.